Stephanie Taylor – Chair of Governors

 Steve Elwell, Parent Governor

 I am the Vice President of an international technology and manufacturing business based in Chelmsford.
-My Son attends The Edith Borthwick School and I have watched with pride the outstanding achievements he has made since being with the school.
+My son attends The Edith Borthwick School and I have watched with pride the outstanding achievements he has made since being with the school.
 As a governor, I am passionate about being able to share my experience to support the school in achieving its aims and grateful for the opportunity to give something back.
 I feel privileged to be associated with the school, the team and the students.

-Heather Hill, Parent Governor
+Heather Hill, Co-opted Governor

 Janet Johnson, Clerk

-I have worked for Essex County Council as a Clerk to school governors since 2002 following a 20 year career as a manager with British Telecom.
+I have worked for Essex County Council as a Clerk to school governors since 2002 following a 20-year career as a manager with British Telecom.
 I currently clerk 7 schools (both mainstream and special schools).
 It has been my great pleasure to work with the governors of The Edith Borthwick School since 2007.
 Also in 2007 I was extremely proud to be nominated by 3 of my schools for the NGA Award for Outstanding Clerks and was surprised but very happy to be the National winner.
 There have been many changes over the years but the role of Clerk continues to be both interesting and challenging.
 It is a privilege to work with this wonderful school with such a caring staff and team of supportive governors.